imranpollob/python-virtual-environment/README.md

-# python virtual environment management
+# Python virtual environment management

 > virtual environment means a seperated environment from your main global environment